Jp3132/amazon_shopping_assistant/README.md

 ### Assistant Capabilities

 1. **Product Search and Recommendations**:
-   - The assistant responds to product-related inquiries, including product specifications, price, and availability.
+   - The assistant responds to product-related inquiries, including product specifications, price, and availability from database.
    - A recommendation system suggests related or alternative products based on user queries, enhancing the shopping experience with personalized options.

 2. **Cart Management**: